nmolivo/dataquest_eng/1_production_databases/README.md

 I found <a href = "https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb">this source</a> incredibly helpful.<br>
 It walks through installation, creating users, and connecting to a local database.<br>

-First to create a database, open Postgres, double click the bin called Postgres.
-A Command Line Interface should pop up, where you can type the following command to create a database:<br>
+1. To create a database, open Postgres, double click the bin called <b>postgres</b>. <Br>
+2. Once a Command Line Interface pops up, you can type the following command to create a database:
-`CREATE DATABASE dq_exercises;`<br>
+`CREATE DATABASE db_name;`<br>
-From here you will be able to connect Postico.
-Click <b>New Favorite</b> and the following should pop up:<br>
+3. Next, configure Postico.
+Open Postico, click <b>New Favorite</b> and the following should pop up:<br>
 <img src = "https://github.com/nmolivo/dataquest_eng/blob/master/images/004_postico.png?raw=true"></img><br>
+4. Set your password, make sure there are no hyphens in the database name, and click <b>Connect</b><br>
+Postico will be helpful when it comes to checking that your code is working.
+It allows you to see (and edit, but the point of these exercises is to learn to code our edits!) the contents and datatypes of your tables.

-To access the CLI, where you can create users, manage permissions, and create your first table: click the database created, "valenbisi2018", for this example.<br><br>
+To access the CLI, where you can create users, manage permissions, and create your first table: Go to Postgres and click the database created, "valenbisi2018", for this example.<br><br>
 <img src = "https://github.com/nmolivo/dataquest_eng/blob/master/images/001_postgres.png?raw=true"></img><br>
 In the CLI, each line will start with whatever you named your database, so for me it's `valenbisi2018#=`<br><br>
 <b>How to fill a database with a csv file: (This will be covered in more detail in Mission 4)</b><br>